nicolasmoise/sandbox/README.md

 - Script minification and bundling
 - npm and bower libraries

+# Dependencies:

+- Node.js (v.0.10.26 preffered)
+- NPM

 # How To:

-from the top directory
+from the home directory

 - `npm i`
-- `npm run build`
 - `npm start`